LBcheche/Timer-For-LOVE2D/README.md

 - `setAlarmFunction(afunc)` Public function responsible for set the callback function. `afunc` is a client's callback function.

-- `setTime(time)` Public function responsible for set Timer's in seconds. `time` is a Timer's time in seconds.
+- `setTime(time)` Public function responsible for set Timer's delay. `time` is a Timer's delay value in seconds.

 ### Get/Has Methods

 - `getTime()` Public function responsible for return current time value.

-- `isRunning()` Public function responsible for return a boolean value indicating if the timer is running.
+- `isRunning()` Public function responsible for return a boolean value indicating if timer is running.

-- `hasExpired()` Public function responsible for return a boolean value indicating if the timer has expired.
+- `hasExpired()` Public function responsible for return a boolean value indicating if timer has expired.